 It’s also up to you whether you want to select a full fat or lower fat coconut milk.

-Look for canned coconut milk with only 2 ingredients: coconut and water.
-Most brands of coconut milk also include emulsifiers or stabilizers and some include ingredients intended to keep the milk a pure white colour.
+Look for canned coconut milk with only 2 ingredients, coconut and water.
+Most brands of coconut milk also include emulsifiers or stabilizers and some include ingredients intended to keep the milk a pure white color.
 None of these ingredients are necessary.